apreston26/BullCowGame/README.md

-# BullCowGame
-This is a text based game made using C++ and Visual Studio
+This is a word game where the main objective is to guess the isogram or a word with no repeating letters A cow means you got a letter right but its in the wrong position A bull means you a letter right and in the right positon